-You are allowed to use sociology office supplies (printer paper, pens, envelopes, etc.) and the photocopy machines, scanner, and fax machine for your work as an "instructor", Teaching Assistant (TA), or Research Assistant (RA), but not for your own work as a student.
+You are allowed to use sociology office supplies (printer paper, pens, envelopes, etc.) and the photocopy machine and scanner for your work as an "instructor", Teaching Assistant (TA), or Research Assistant (RA), but not for your own work as a student.
 The only exceptions are stationary and postage for students who are on the job market.
-Be prepared for the staff to inquire thoroughly on what you are copying, and the purpose.
+Be prepared for the staff to inquire thoroughly about what you are copying, and the purpose.